How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 2. Add Defensive Strategies

 Demonstrate proper defensive positioning and have students practice before returning to games.
-This brief instruction helps them understand their responsibilities on defense.
-Many middle schoolers naturally cluster around the disc so teaching player-to-player defense spreads them out appropriately.
+This brief instruction helps them understand their responsibilities in defense.
+Many middle schoolers naturally cluster around the disc, so teaching player-to-player defense spreads them out appropriately.

 3. Progress to Four versus Four